dimitarminchev/DCPA/content/103_Mobile_Devices.md

-# Мобилни устройства
+# Mobile devices

-Windows Phone е операционна система за мобилни устройства \(смартфони\), разработена от Microsoft, наследяваща платформата Windows Mobile.
-Windows Phone предлага една изцяло нова визия и функционалност, в крак с модерния начин на живот и постоянната свързаност към Интернет, която е добре комбинирана с мощен хардуер, осигуряващ оптимален комфорт при ползване с разнообразна мултимедия.
+Windows Phone is an operating system for mobile devices \(smartphones\) developed by Microsoft, inheriting the Windows Mobile platform.
+Windows Phone offers a completely new vision and functionality, in line with modern lifestyles and constant Internet connectivity, which is well combined with powerful hardware, providing optimal comfort when using a variety of multimedia.

 ![](/images/06_Windows_Phone_7.png)

-_Фиг.6.
-Windows Phone 7 излиза през 2010_
+_Fig.6.
+Windows Phone 7 is released in 2010_

-Първият Windows Phone 7 е представен на 21 октомври 2010, локализиран e на 25 езика, достъпен в 35 страни, а приложенията за него се публикуват в Windows Phone Store. Базиран е на Windows Embedded Compact 7 версията на Windows Embedded CE. Подръжката се преустановява на 14 октомври 2014.
+The first Windows Phone 7 was introduced on October 21, 2010, localized in 25 languages, available in 35 countries, and its apps are published in the Windows Phone Store.
+It is based on the Windows Embedded Compact 7 version of Windows Embedded CE.
+Support was discontinued on October 14, 2014.

 ![](/images/07_Windows_Phone_8.png)

-_Фиг.
-7. Windows Phone 8 излиза през 2012_
+_Fig.
+7. Windows Phone 8 is released in 2012_

-Втората генерация мобилно устройство Windows Phone 8 излиза на 29 октомври 2012, а Windows Phone 8.1 на 2 април 2014.
-Windows CE се заменя от Windows NT кернела от Windows 8. Приложенията за него се публикуват в Windows Phone Store. Поддръжката на Windows Phone 8 се преустановява на 12 Януари 2016, а на Windows Phone 8.1 на 11 Юли 2017 .
+The second generation of the Windows Phone 8 mobile device was released on October 29, 2012, and Windows Phone 8.1 on April 2, 2014.
+Windows CE is replaced by the Windows NT kernel from Windows 8.
+Applications for it are published in the Windows Phone Store.
+Support for Windows Phone 8 ended on January 12, 2016, and for Windows Phone 8.1 on July 11, 2017.

 ![](/images/08_Windows_Phone_10.png)

-_Фиг.
-8. Windows 10 Mobile излиза през 2015_
+_Fig.
+8. Windows 10 Mobile is released in 2015_

-На 20 ноември 2015 е представена операционната система Windows 10 Mobile. Поддържа се архитектурата Universal Windows Platform. Приложeнията се публикуват и изтеглят от Windows Store. Подръжката се преустановява на 11 Юни 2019.
+On November 20, 2015, the Windows 10 Mobile operating system was presented.
+The Universal Windows Platform architecture is supported.
+Applications are published and downloaded from the Windows Store.
+Support was discontinued on June 11, 2019.